cepwin/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

 Process the updated data (where NA is replace) to create separate datasets for weekends and weekdays and create timeseries graphs
+Note that the timeseries graphs appear to be as one would expace....more steps earlier on the weekdays with steps decreasing earlier.
+On the weekends steps jump up a little later but there are more steps during the day and longer into the evening.

 ```r
 ##create the weekday and weekend column